My name is Ryan Davey and I am an enthusiastic music fan born, raised, and residing in Toronto, Canada.

 The E Street Band 1972 (L to R): Clarence Clemons, Bruce, David Sancious, Vini 'Mad Dog' Lopez, Danny Federici, Gary W. Tallent

-Side two though, actually stepped it up from the great first side.
-Three songs strung together took the listener on a thrilling and winding musical journey.
-It started with the lovely, piano-infused “Incident on 57th Street,” where again all the instruments of the band came together, though here in a perfectly controlled infusion.
+Side two amazingly stepped it up from the great first side.
+Three songs, strung together, took the listener on a thrilling and winding musical journey.
+It started with the lovely, piano-infused “Incident on 57th Street,” where all the instruments of the band came together in a perfectly controlled infusion.
 These early albums from Bruce had many of the elements of what made so many rock songs in the 70s great, especially when heard from today’s perspective.
-The analog recording, the thick, resonant drums, deep, natural bass lines and acoustic guitar give the songs a layered, almost-live feel that begged to be heard on a quality sound system.
-Like jazz, every instrument was doing its own thing but working together as a whole.
+The analog recording, the thick and resonant drums, deep and natural bass lines, and acoustic guitar touches gave the songs a layered, almost-live feel that begged to be heard on a quality sound system.
+Like jazz, every instrument was doing its own thing but worked together as a whole.
+They don’t make albums like this anymore; The Wild, The Innocent & the E Street Shuffle is excuse enough to revive vinyl.

 BS09.jpg

-Night \ Born to Run (1975)
+“Night” \ Born to Run (1975)

-As the shows, song writing, and recording continued, Bruce found himself turning more to his old friend, ‘Miami’ Steve Van Zandt, who had played with him in the band, Steel Mill, and had recently formed Southside Johnny and the Asbury Jukes as well as The Miami Horns, paying tribute to his beloved soul music.
-‘Little Steven’ would help with the guitar line in “Born to Run” and arrange the horns on “10th Avenue Freeze-Out,” and eventually agree to join the band full-time both on tour and in the studio in July 1975.
-This set the line-up that would complete the album and become known officially as ‘the E Street Band,’ which was what the band had been informally known to that point in lieu of the street in Belmar, New Jersey where they used to rehearse in Sancious’ mother’s garage.
-You may note this street also gave name to the song, “The E Street Shuffle” from the prior album.
-There is an actual intersection of E Street and 10th Avenue, which has a replica of Bruce’s guitar to commemorate the location of two of Bruce's most famed local references.
+This set the line-up that would complete the next album and become known officially as ‘the E Street Band.’
+That was what the band had been informally called in lieu of the street in Belmar, New Jersey where they rehearsed in Sancious’ mother’s garage.
+Of course, the same street also gave name to the song, “The E Street Shuffle.”
+There is an actual intersection of E Street and 10th Avenue (namesake to the track, “10th Avenue Freeze-Out), which now has a statue of Bruce’s guitar to commemorate its place in Bruce’s legacy, though there is nothing significant about the intersection itself to Bruce or the band.
 To recap, he now had himself and Little Steven on guitar, Roy Bittan and Danny Federici on keyboards, Gary W. Tallent on bass, Max Weinberg on drums, and of course Clarence Clemons on sax.

 A Google Street View of 10th Ave and E Street in Belmar, NJ, with a momument of Springsteen's guitar in the background.